oampo/thinkful-projects/node/endpoint-testing/endpoint-testing.md

 title: Endpoint Testing
-description: Help Amazon refactor their codebase by writing and testing the API endpoint for adding vinyl records to their list of produts.
+description: Help Amazon refactor their codebase by writing and testing the API endpoint for adding vinyl records to their list of products.
 duration: 2 hours
 date_implemented:
 skill_level: Intermediate